 Georeferencing is the process of assigning geographic coordinates to a raster image to define its location in the world based on a map coordinate system.
 If you've ever used Mapbox Satellite you've already worked with georeferenced images.
 This is because each raster tile in Mapbox Satellite is an image that's been assigned a particular location in the world.

 There are lots of reasons why you may want to georeference your own custom raster images.
 For example, you might receive satellite imagery in a non-spatial image format, you may need to compare historic maps to current maps, or you might be building an interactive map of a fictional place for a gaming app.

 For this tutorial, you'll be georeferencing a JPEG image of historical downtown Portland, Oregon using QGIS, a free open-source Geospatial Information System (GIS).
 Once you've exported your image to GeoTIFF format in QGIS, you'll upload it to your Mapbox account as a tileset.
-Mapbox does not provide built-in tools to georeference your imagery because there are already great free, open-source tools which do this, such as QGIS.
+Mapbox does not provide built-in tools to georeference your imagery because there are free, open-source tools that do this, such as QGIS.

 For this tutorial you'll need:

 - QGIS.
-Check out the download instructions for more information and be sure you've installed the latest version.
+Follow the download instructions for more information and be sure you've installed the latest version.